dahas/AngularElectronApp/README.md

     }
 }
 ```
+Inject the service the same way into another component, that you will create later to extend your app.

 If you run `ng serve` again and open the developer toolbar in the browser you will see `IS_ELECTRON: false` printed in the console.
-This is because the Electron Api is not accessible in the web browser.
+This is because the Electron API is not accessible in the web browser.

-Your app has neither features nor any useful functionality yet, but basically it´s working.
-So you can start distributing it as a desktop executable.

 ## 6. Prepare Electron

 - Download a prebuild Electron distribution from here: https://github.com/electron/electron/releases.
 Choose the latest stable release (no Beta) for your operating system.
 E.g. for Windows 64Bit choose [electron-v6.1.5-win32-x64.zip](https://github.com/electron/electron/releases/download/v6.1.5/electron-v6.1.5-win32-x64.zip).

-- Parallel to your AngularProjects create a new folder where your Electron projects reside:
+- Create a new folder for the Electron version of your project:
-`$ mkdir ElectronProjects`
-`$ cd ElectronProjects`
 `$ mkdir ProjectName`

-- Unzip the content of the downloaded archive right into this folder.
+- Unzip the content of the archive you just downloaded right into this folder.

 - Open the `resources` subfolder and create a folder named `app` inside of it.
 `$ cd resources`